|

 - These competences will be verified during a mandatory evaluation session for judges.

-- The Jury is composed of qualified persons in compliance with OIV rules.
+- The Jury is composed of qualified persons.

 |